johnsonlab-ic/essential_functions/readme.md

 ## Usage

-You can source the individual function scripts in your R environment and call the functions as needed.
+You can source the individual function scripts in your R environment and call the functions as needed, make sure you clone it first.
 For example:

 ```r
 source("path/to/expression_functions/convert_geneids.R")